-Both the E-PL9 and the LX10 are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the E-PL9 followed on from the Olympus E-PL8.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Panasonic LX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.